jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-2.rst

 .. tip::

     In programming, "properties" and "attributes" are often used interchangeably.
+We're settling on the term "attributes", since that's the term most commonly used in Python when talking about classes (which we'll get to later).

 Water has multiple attributes in each state.
 We could record each of those attributes numerically - the temperature, the volume, the density - even attributes that are more binary (true/false) like "solid" and "liquid".
 Keep this in the back of your mind for now.